-ABG’s Legal and Litigation Department offers its clients legal advice and guidance in the field of employee inventions.
+ABG’s Legal and Litigation Department offers its clients legal advice and guidance in the field of employee inventions

 Under certain circumstances, inventors whose work has led to a patentable invention are entitled to a monetary compensation from the employer, a right that may not be waived ex ante on a general basis by the inventor/employee in the employment agreement.
-Moral rights of the employee are also unwaiverable under Spanish employee inventions legislation.
+Moral rights of the employee are also affirmed under Spanish employee inventions legislation.

 In the field of employee inventions, in ABG we advise our clients:

 - To obtain robust evidence on entitlement by employers on inventions developed by its employees.